jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

 ## Updates
-### March 9th 2021 - Set up and succesfully tested new trading strategy based on new coin listings from coinbase, coinbasepro and binance if ticker exists on Binance.
+### March 12th 2021 - New coin listings from coinbase, coinbasepro and binance successfully traded +25%.

 Buy amount now requested in $ and dynamically adjusted to valid crypto amount based on latest exchange rate.
+(Mar 9th)

 Do not use query method as Twitter API not consistently returning correct results (Feb 24th)